SteveMacenski/slam_toolbox/README.md

 ![map_image](/images/circuit_launch.gif?raw=true "Map Image")

+An example simulated tutorial can be found at [navigation.ros.org](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html).
+A more basic tutorial can be found [here](http://wiki.ros.org/Robots/ARI/Tutorials/Navigation/Mapping).

 # Support and Contribution

 If you have any questions on use or configuration, please post your questions on [ROS Answers](answers.ros.org) and someone from the community will work their hardest to get back to you.
 Tangible issues in the codebase or feature requests should be made with GitHub issues.